verznet/OPTIMA/README.txt

-All indexes/coordinates start from 0 and are all inclusive.
-Orientation and coordinates are based on the input in silico scaffolds/chromosomes (concatenated to each other).
+Indexes/coordinates start from 0 and are all-inclusive.
+Orientation and coordinates are based on the input scaffold/chromosome in silico maps (concatenated to each other with a virtual separation fragment).

-In order to get the left-most location of an alignment (i.e.
-'Scaffold_first_location', say L), please run the following awk UNIX/Linux script by setting 'L' (e.g., L = 259466) and the in silico file location (e.g., Human_reference_hg19-KpnI.silico):
+In order to get the left-most location of an alignment (i.e. 'Scaffold_first_location', say L), please run the following awk UNIX/Linux script by setting the location L (e.g., L = 259466) and the in silico file name (e.g. Human_reference_hg19-KpnI.silico):

 	awk 'BEGIN{inputFragLoc=L; inputFragLoc += 1; allChrFragsSum=0; nextSeq =0; remainingInputFrags=0; lastChrFragSize=0} {header=substr($1,1,1); if (header==">"){allChrFragsSum += ($3 + 2); if (allChrFragsSum == inputFragLoc) {print "ERROR: End of scaffold/chromosome!!!"; exit;} if (allChrFragsSum >= inputFragLoc) {print substr($1,2,length($1)-1); remainingInputFrags=(inputFragLoc - (allChrFragsSum - $3 - 2)); lastChrFragSize=$2; nextSeq++;}} else if (nextSeq == 1) {len=split($0,fragSizesArray," "); for (countFrags=1; countFrags <= len; countFrags++) {if (countFrags == remainingInputFrags) {print (countFrags >= 2 ? fragSizesArray[countFrags] : "0"); exit;}} print lastChrFragSize; exit; }}' ./Human_reference_hg19-KpnI.silico     # consider as number of scaffold/chromosome fragments:  no. of cuts + 1 + 1 (the latter refers a separation fragment)   # delta-like indexes

-A further statistical analysis can be done by running a q-value false discovery rate (FDR) estimation.
-For instance, one can use the following Bioconductor Q-value v.1.40 software package in R (input: p-values from the output file .otherSolutions):
+A q-value false discovery rate (FDR) estimation can be performed by using e.g. the following Bioconductor Q-value v.1.40 software package in R (input: p-values from the output file .otherSolutions):

 	Storey, J.D., Tibshirani, R.: Statistical significance for genomewide studies.
 Proceedings of the National Academy of Science 100, 9440-9445